-- This tool can be used to assess policies, strategies, programs and incentives. - The question format is appropriate in situations where a new policy is being written. - The matrix format helps to evaluate and improve policies that are being updated. - Protection of the environment and existing features are not mentioned overtly. - Ecosystem conservation and urban biodiversity initiatives should be made more explicit. - Marine environment and protection of marine natural assets is not mentioned at all. - The document does not indicate consultation or collaboration with Indigenous communities; this may be an oversight.
+- This tool can be used to assess policies, strategies, programs and incentives. - Reading the questions prior to writing a policy will help focus the mind. - The matrix helps to evaluate and improve policies that are already written. - Protection of the environment and existing features are not mentioned overtly. - Ecosystem conservation and urban biodiversity initiatives should be made more explicit. - Marine environment and protection of marine natural assets is not mentioned at all. - The document does not indicate consultation or collaboration with Indigenous communities; this may be an oversight.
 There is only mention of using Indigenous art. - Evidence based development and use of the precautionary principles was satisfactory. - Background data and clear objectives were included, successes should be monitored. - Resilient food systems will be promoted by including garden space in developments. - Accessibility and diversity are not mentioned in the guidelines, these can foster diversity or act as a barrier.
 Improvements could be made in this realm.